harijith-king/CAMPUS-CONNECT-part-4/README.md

 # CAMPUS-CONNECT-part-4
 CampusConnect's backend runs many short-lived request-handling processes and a few long-running background jobs (e.g., nightly report generation).
 This Part asks you to simulate how the OS would schedule these processes, fix a concurrency bug, and analyze a deadlock scenario

+# TASK 1
+## Tie-Breaking and Ordering Rules

+* If two or more processes have the same arrival time, they are scheduled in the order they appear in the input list (Process ID order).
+* In **SJF**, if two processes have the same burst time, the scheduler uses arrival time first, then Process ID order as the tie-breaker.
+* In **Round Robin**, when a process finishes its time quantum, any newly arrived processes are added to the ready queue before the preempted process is placed at the back.

 # Task 2 priority schedulling with aging

 ## Step 1: The Dataset